Academic Catalog 2024-2025

 Satisfactory Academic Progress (SAP)

 In accordance with the Higher Education Act of 1965, as amended, all post-secondary institutions must establish a Satisfactory Academic Progress (SAP) policy.
 At Point Loma Nazarene University, all students receiving federal and state financial aid are required to make satisfactory progress in order to maintain eligibility for financial aid programs.
 PLNU’s SAP policy requires all students to complete at least 2/3 of all attempted units (the quantitative requirement).
 In addition, to satisfy the qualitative requirement, Graduate and Teaching Credential students must maintain a minimum cumulative Grade-Point Average (GPA) of 3.000 at the end of each semester.
 Master of Arts in Christian Ministry students must maintain a minimum cumulative Grade-Point Average (GPA) of 2.750 at the end of each semester.
 For more complete information on the university’s SAP policy, students may view our SAP Policy for Graduate and Teaching Credential students.
-Students may also contact the GPS Student Financial Services office for more information.
+Students may also contact the GPS One-Stop Student Financial Services office for more information.

 Revisions Based on Enrollment

-The GPS Student Financial Services Office assumes students will be registered in the typical number of units for students in each program when calculating financial aid eligibility.
+The GPS One-Stop Student Financial Services Office assumes students will be registered in the typical number of units for students in each program when calculating financial aid eligibility.
 Graduate students are generally assumed to be enrolled full-time (6 units) in the full semester (with courses in both Quad I and Quad II) each semester.
 Teaching Credential students are generally assumed to be enrolled half-time (6 units) in the full semester (with courses in both Quad I and Quad II) each semester.
 In most cases students’ initial Financial Aid Offer Letter will reflect financial aid based on these assumptions.
 During the first week of each semester, students’ financial aid will be revised to match actual enrollment.
 If students are enrolled in only one quad in the semester, their financial aid will likely be reduced significantly lower than the initial offer.
 To make sure the Financial Aid Offer Letter is as accurate as possible, students should ensure they are registered for all courses for the entire semester (including Quad II courses) before the semester begins.
 Financial aid may also be revised or cancelled for a number of reasons including, but not limited to, the following:

 • Changes in financial, marital, enrollment, or academic status